- Home

 Addiction Psychiatry

 Since 1966, The University of Kansas Health System has offered outpatient opioid addiction treatment.
-We offer the most comprehensive medication-assisted treatment for opioid-use disorder in the Kansas City region, including all of the most effective medications.
+We offer the most comprehensive medication-assisted treatment for opioid-use disorder in the Kansas City region, including all the most effective medications.
 We are a federally licensed Opioid Treatment Program (OTP), and as such, offer additional legal protections designed to protect the confidentiality of those seeking treatment.

 We accept pregnant women for methadone or buprenorphine medication-assisted treatment.
 These treatments may help stop drug use during pregnancy and are recommended by obstetricians.